g-star423/ramp/README.md

 **Expected:** All transactions are loaded

 **Actual:** The page crashes

+GS NOTE - added extra logic in App.tsx after line 67 to account for no employee ID.

 # Bug 4: Clicking on View More button not showing correct data